DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-24-confirming-a-deferred-offer-iteration-3.md

       src: activity-log.png
 ---

-We made some improvements to the content when [confirming a deferred offer](/manage-teacher-training-applications/reconfirming-a-deferred-offer-iteration-3/).
+We made some improvements to the content which users see when [confirming a deferred offer](/manage-teacher-training-applications/reconfirming-a-deferred-offer-iteration-3/).

+We made the content clearer, more concise and consistent with other parts of the service.

 ## What we changed

+We made changes to the:

+- application list
+- prompt telling users that an offer needs to be confirmed
+- flow when the course is available
+- flow when the course is not available

-### Changes to the application list
+### Application list

 We changed the heading from “Deferred offers: review and confirm” to “Confirm deferred offers”.

-### Changes to the prompt
+### Prompt

-We no longer mention whether the course is available in the prompt.
+We no longer mention whether the course is available in the prompt, since we give details on the next screen.
 Instead we just say “You need to confirm your deferred offer”.
-Details are provided on the next screen.

-If the user does not have permission:
+If the user does not have permission then we:

-- we say “The deferred offer needs to be confirmed.”
+- say “The deferred offer needs to be confirmed.”
-- the heading is hidden
-- the button is hidden
+- hide the heading and button

-### Changes to the flow when the course is available
+### Flow when the course is available

-At the moment, the first screen the user is taken to is the status of conditions.
-Now the user is taken directly to the ‘check answers’ page.
-They can choose to update the status of conditions or add new ones from there.
+At the moment, the user is first taken to a page showing the status of conditions.
+In the new design they’re taken directly to the ‘check answers’ page, where they can update the status of conditions or add new ones.

 We changed “Confirm status of conditions” to “Status of conditions”.